John Humphrys: Career at the BBC

 On 12 November 2009, he became a temporary replacement for David Dimbleby as the host of Question Time when Dimbleby was recovering from an injury.
 On 3 January 2011, Humphrys announced that he had extended his contract to present the Today programme, but in doing so had agreed to a pay cut.
 In 2014, he appeared as himself in The Life of Rock with Brian Pern.

 Humphry's interview with the Director-General of the BBC George Entwistle on 11 November 2012 on the Today programme was widely reported to have been a major factor in Entwistle's resignation later that day.
 In the interview, Entwistle admitted he was unaware of a Newsnight investigation which wrongly accused a senior Conservative figure of child abuse until after it was broadcast.
 The report came about during the unfolding of the Jimmy Savile sexual abuse scandal, which was also considered a factor that contributed to Entwistle's resignation.

 On the day of the interview, Humphrys' co-presenter James Naughtie recalled "It was electric in that studio.
 There were three of us sitting there, George, John and me.
 And I think all three of us knew we could see a man destroying his own job, on the spot.
 He was at sea.
 And it was a deeply uncomfortable 10 minutes."
 Humphrys later said: "I know it was said in the papers the following morning that he had been humiliated.
 I didn't set out to humiliate him, of course I didn't."

-In a March 2014, interview with the Radio Times, Humphrys noted some of the biases at the BBC, describing it as "broadly liberal as opposed to broadly conservative".
-He highlighted failing in coverage of issues of Europe and immigration, stating: "We weren't sufficiently sceptical – that's the most accurate phrase – of the pro-European case.
+In a March 2014 interview with the Radio Times, Humphrys noted some of the biases at the BBC, describing it as "broadly liberal as opposed to broadly conservative".
+He highlighted failings in coverage of the issues of Europe and immigration, stating: "We weren't sufficiently sceptical – that's the most accurate phrase – of the pro-European case.
 We bought into the European ideal.
 We weren't sufficiently sceptical about the pro-immigration argument.
 We didn't look at the potential negatives with sufficient rigour."

 In February 2019, Humphrys announced that he was to leave the Today programme, saying that he should have quit "years ago".
-He hosted his final edition on 19 September, where his interviewees were Tony Blair, Dame Edna Everage and David Cameron.
+He hosted his final edition on 19 September, when his interviewees were Tony Blair, Dame Edna Everage and David Cameron.

 On 6 February 2021, in his Daily Mail column, Humphrys announced he would leave his position on Mastermind after 18 years of hosting the programme.
 His 735th and final episode of the show aired on 26 April 2021.
 He was replaced by TV presenter Clive Myrie, who made his debut on 23 August 2021.